AD-Archer/internal-ai-bridge-mcp/README.md

 ## Features
 - `start_ai_message` tool sends user prompts to your AI webhook and returns the generated response.
 - `trigger_webhook` tool calls any configured outbound webhook (e.g. n8n nodes, Slack notifications).
-- `call_ai_and_webhook` tool combines both steps for the common “ask AI then notify” pattern.
+- `call_ai_and_webhook` tool combines both steps for the common "ask AI then notify" pattern.
 - Resource `ninjacat://webhooks` lists available webhook aliases so clients can discover them.
 - Ships with both stdio (for OpenWebUI desktop adapters) and WebSocket transports.
+- **Automatic retry** on 5xx errors and timeouts with exponential backoff (up to 3 attempts).
+- Provides a lightweight OpenAPI document at `/mcp/openapi.json` for clients that probe HTTP metadata.

 ## Quick Start
 ```bash